maliMirkec/personal-website/site/articles/a-guide-to-static-site-generators-using-hexo-and-wordpress.md

 <!-- more -->

-## From Optimizing WordPress to Going Static
+## From optimizing WordPress to going static

 Speaking of efficient revenue generators, WordPress comes to mind.
 It powers 28 percent of the internet and is a potent platform with lots of great features, including extensive user and content management backed by an array of plugins, themes, APIs, etc.